kengibson1111/go-stdlib/README.md

 * servemuxclient - this establishes a TLS handshake and does an HTTP GET on 127.0.0.1:443 - the port where servemux is running.
 Use the crypto/tls/tlscert sample to build server.pem and server.key files.
 Rename those to client.pem and client.key respectively.
 Copy the server.pem from servemux.
-This shows how 3 different URLs are handled by servemux.
+This shows how 4 different URLs are handled by servemux.
+What I like about this is how you can use self-signed certs and self-generated keys to control internal micro-service communication.
+TO the external world, self-signed certs are evil.
+But if YOU know where the keys and certs are coming from, you can figure out a way to generate keys and certs every 5-10 days.
+  And while the external API consumer hates that, internally micro-services are protected through a consistent, reliable cert and key rotation strategy.
+Cool.